lrcouto/42_cpp/README.md

   - Adding the Fixed class for module_02/ex00.
 Due to a joke comparing the orthodox canonical class with the medieval orthodox church, I have added a classic illumination of a knight fighting a snail to my class.

   **June 17th 2022** - Defined the class parameters required for ex01 on module_02.
 Did one evaluation for module_01, but couldn't get the second yet.
 Studied a bit more about how computers represent numbers.
 Will aim to finish tomorrow.

+    **June 18th 2022** - Module_02 is pretty heavy on the theory.
+Had to do a little further research on ad hoc polymorphism to understand the third exercise.
+All that's left is to implement the fuckton of operator overloads it asks for, and then test everything.